andrewpmoore/simple_deploy/README.md

   generatedFileName: "fancyproject.aab"       # supply a custom file name for the aab, or omit if using the default

 ios:
-  # App Store Connect API configuration (required for storeIncrement version strategy)
+  # App Store Connect API configuration
   issuerId: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"  # App Store Connect API Issuer ID
   keyId: "XXXXXXXXXX"  # App Store Connect API Key ID
   privateKeyPath: "path/to/AuthKey_XXXXXXXXXX.p8"  # Path to your private key file
   bundleId: "com.example.coolapp"  # Required for App Store submission

+  # Optional fields for TestFlight and App Store Submission
-  whatsNew: "New features and improvements"  # Optional, used for App Store submission
+  whatsNew: "New features and improvements"
   flavor: "flavor"            # specify a flavor if required, or omit if not using flavors
   generatedFileName: "fancyproject.ipa"         # supply a custom file name for the ipa, or omit if using the default
   autoIncrementMarketingVersion: false # defaults to false, updates the first part of the 'version' in the pubspec.yaml, e.g. 1.0.15+39 (it would increment to 1.0.16)

+  # Optional fields for App Store Release Management (used with --submit-review)
+  releaseAfterReview: false               # Set to true to automatically release the app after approval.
+  releaseType: "MANUAL"                   # How the app should be released: MANUAL, AFTER_APPROVAL, SCHEDULED.
+  scheduledReleaseDate: null              # The date for a scheduled release (ISO 8601 format, e.g., "YYYY-MM-DDTHH:MM:SS.sssZ").
+Used if releaseType is "SCHEDULED".
 ```

 #### Parameter details